Claude Shepperson and His Work: The Art of the Illustrator (Limited Edition Prints)

 Artists in this series are Lawson Wood, F.H.
 Townsend, Fortunino Matania, Harry Rountree, Claude A Shepperson, Bert Thomas, William Heath Robinson, Frank Reynolds, Cyrus Cuneo, William Russell Flint, Charles Brock, Spenser Pryse, Warwick Reynolds, Edmund Sullivan, Balliol Salmon, H.M.
 Bateman, Louise Wright, W Hatherell, Dudley Hardy and Bernard Partridge.

 Highly sought after, these portfolios were a ground breaking idea and very popular at the time.
-A great way to discover the secrets and techniques of some of the worlds' greatest illustrators.
+A fascinating way to discover the secrets and techniques of some of the worlds' greatest illustrators.

 You might be interested in these related item(s):